Integrate GitLab with Loyverse to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 GitLab is a comprehensive DevOps platform that provides source code management, CI/CD pipelines, and project management tools, enabling teams to collaborate efficiently on software development projects.

-Learn MoreLoyverse is a cloud-based POS suite that turns smartphones and tablets into full point-of-sale systems, combining sales, inventory, and employee management with built-in loyalty features for retail and hospitality.
+Learn moreLoyverse is a cloud-based POS suite that turns smartphones and tablets into full point-of-sale systems, combining sales, inventory, and employee management with built-in loyalty features for retail and hospitality.
 It supports multi-store operations, offline sales, barcode scanning, and integrations, enabling real-time analytics and customer engagement from one account.